asiloisad/pulsar-pdf-viewer/README.md

 ## Installation

 To install `pdf-viewer` search for [pdf-viewer](https://web.pulsar-edit.dev/packages/pdf-viewer) in the Install pane of the Pulsar settings or run `ppm install pdf-viewer`.
-Alternatively, you can run `ppm install asiloisad/pulsar-pdf-viewer` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-pdf-viewer` to install a package directly from the GitHub repository.

 ## Keyboard shortcuts